 10:30 - Snack and Story

 Gathering to listen to a story and have a bite.

 11:00 AM - Art and Craft

 Creating with tools, and found materials.
-Students can make paintbrushes from found materials, work with clay or dig in the dirt.
+Students can make paintbrushes from leaves and sticks, work with clay or dig in the dirt.